facebookarchive/AsyncDisplayKit/docs/_docs/principles.md

 permalink: /docs/principles.html
 ---

-The following principles guide the design and development of the AsyncDisplayKit framework.
+The following principles guide the design and development of the Texture framework.

 ## 1. Reliable